No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Step 8.
 Explain yourself

 One of the biggest mistakes companies make is that they do not give explanations to their customers.
-And as a result, the customers feels frustrated.
+And as a result, the customers feel frustrated.
 You should always explain what exactly caused the problem and what your company did to resolve it.
-Show how much effort your company has put to make the customers satisfied.
+Show how much effort your company has put into making the customers satisfied.
 This will help you get positive results.

 Besides, it is also important to explain to your followers that every issue they face is not the fault of the company.
-For instance, if an airline canceled the flight due to bad weather conditions.
+For instance, if an airline cancels a flight due to bad weather conditions.
 The passengers should not blame the airline for being late.

 To know how to communicate with shoppers in the right way, look through IKEA’s account on Facebook.
-Every time a customer put a negative comment or asks why they can’t buy this or that item, or why the delivery is late, the company provides comprehensive answers.
+Every time customers put negative comments or ask why they can’t buy this or that item, or why the delivery is late, the company provides comprehensive answers.

 Step 9.
 Learn from your mistakes